ESIvy/esivy.gihub.io/content/posts/an-easy-way-to-dress-up-an-easter-basket-for-your-little-girl.md

 ---
-title: An Easy Way to Dress Up an Easter Basket for your Little Girl
+title: "An Easy Way to Dress Up an Easter Basket for your Little Girl"
 date: '2013-03-26T09:44:41-05:00'
 status: publish
 path: /an-easy-way-to-dress-up-an-easter-basket-for-your-little-girl